 Trimming a beard is important, even if you’re planning on growing it out.
 Just take off the very tips every now and then because they can start to split and fray.
 Keeping it trimmed will help you grow a healthier, nicer looking beard.

-Between hair and beads, especially if you’ve been putting this off and it’s gotten a bit out of hand, you can easily put a few points on the board.
+Between hair and beards, especially if you’ve been putting this off and it’s gotten a bit out of hand, you can easily put a few points on the board.

 Note: Don’t forget about things like your eyebrows (If you have a unibrow – stop), nose hair, ear hair, etc.